 What I’m not so sure about though is quite at what point I decided that, as I had stopped having children, I should start having pets.
 At some point I seem to have started collecting them, almost accidently as I’m not really sure how we ended up sharing our lives with quite so many of them.
 Roger seems to think that I habitually collect waifs and strays, which is how I ended up with him (don’t rise to it people, he is merely fishing for compliments), my parents seem to agree with this theory (that I collect waifs and strays, not that this is why I ended up with Roger).
 I think I just acquire them out of a (slightly misguided) sense of adventure, if not an unconscious need to boss around smaller beings.
 But I guess I have children for that.

-Getting a dog is like adding a toddler to the family, and you should prepare for the impending destruction and chaos with a sense of humour and a sturdy pair of rubber gloves.
-Chloe, the border collie, came to live with us when life was already chaotic, so I'm not sure it was as much of a shock for us as it would be for someone who actually had a mud free carpet and luscious grass on their lawn.
-I'm not entirely sure how or why I thought having a dog was a good idea, and I remember on more than one occasion standing under a tree in the park as the rain poured down with three crying children and one very damp dog wondering what on earth I was doing.
-I suspect, that in a world that was scary and fragile and so out of my control, I needed to feel that I was capable of looking after something, that any effort I put in had a positive effect, when everything else felt like a battle that I wasn't ever going to win no matter how hard I tried.
+Getting a dog is like adding a toddler to the family, who may now have to know information such as feeding carrots to dog, and you should prepare for the impending destruction and chaos with a sense of humour and a sturdy pair of rubber gloves.
+Those who are looking for affordable Dogo Argentino puppies online may visit this website.
+Chloe, the border collie, came to live with us when life was already chaotic, so I’m not sure it was as much of a shock for us as it would be for someone who actually had a mud free carpet and luscious grass on their lawn.
+I’m not entirely sure how or why I thought having a dog was a good idea, and I remember on more than one occasion standing under a tree in the park as the rain poured down with three crying children and one very damp dog wondering what on earth I was doing.
+I suspect, that in a world that was scary and fragile and so out of my control, I needed to feel that I was capable of looking after something, that any effort I put in had a positive effect, when everything else felt like a battle that I wasn’t ever going to win no matter how hard I tried.
 Either that or I just wanted something to chew the heads off the kids toys, bark at the postman and crap in the garden to remind me that life could always be worse.

 I can understand the reasoning of the people who find the idea of muddy footprints, hair, fluff, dead mice presents, poo of some sort or other and all the extra work that goes with having any animal as a horrifying way to spend your time and money.
 Time is a more precious commodity for many, and the thought of actually paying money to bring something into your house that will increase shopping bills, housework, make going on holiday more difficult and perhaps even peck, bite or lick the hand that feeds is not the most compelling reason to open your home to a beasty of some description.
 But yet it is a human condition that, for some of us, we can rationalise the less desirable bits enough that we let ourselves melt when we see the big eyes staring adoringly at us, and before we know it we are living alongside a four legged/beaked/scaly being that quietly, and unassumingly (albeit sometimes fluffily and incontinently) becomes part of our family makeup without us even realising.